MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-migrate/includes/4-assess.md

-In the [assess phase](/azure/cloud-adoption-framework/migrate/assess/), you evaluate the readiness of your workload and plan for the migrated state.
+In the [Assess phase](/azure/cloud-adoption-framework/migrate/assess/), you evaluate the readiness of your workload and plan for the migrated state.
 After you complete this phase, you can deploy the workload for migration.

 :::image type="content" source="../media/migrate-assess.svg" alt-text="Diagram that shows the steps of the Migrate methodology." border="false":::